vihari/slides/mlr_iitb.md

 Note:
 * The blue lines in the plot above is the change in testing accuracy (The vertical axis to the left) as the batch size increases (X axis).
 * The strokes in red capture the change in sharpness.
-* Observe the sudden fall in testing accuracy in both the plots, at around batch size of 1500 for plot on left and 500 for plot on right, meaning that the noise in the gradient computation is no longer enough to escape the attraction from sharp minimizer.
+* Observe the sudden fall in testing accuracy in both the plots, at around a batch size of 1500 for plot on left and 500 for plot on the right, meaning that the noise in the gradient computation is no longer enough to escape the attraction from sharp minimizer.

 ###### How is SB avoiding this solution? [continued...] ######